isabella232/journeys.en/help/using/building-journeys/sharing-fetch-fields.md

 #### fetchCount

-How many times the data is fetched, regardless of the type of source (AEP, custom)
+How many times the data is fetched, regardless of the type of source.

 Type: long

 #### fetchAepTotalTime

 The total amount of time taken to fetch the data from Data Platform in millis.
-Remark: this time is computed from the time the engine sends the enrichment event to the enrichment service and receive the response
+Remark: this amount of time is computed from the time the engine sends the enrichment event to the enrichment service and receives the response.

 Type: long

 #### fetchAepCount

-How many times the data is fetched from Platform
+How many times the data is fetched from Platform.

 Type: long

 #### fetchCustomTotalTime

-Time to fetch the custom data in millis.
-Remark: this time is computed from the time the engine sends the enrichment event to the enrichment service and receive the response
+Amount of time to fetch the custom data in millis.
+Remark: this amount of time is computed from the time the engine sends the enrichment event to the enrichment service and receives the response

 Type: long

 #### fetchCustomCount

-How many times the custom data is fetched from external systems
+How many times the custom data is fetched from external systems.

 Type: long